The Natural Health Guide to Food Additives

 Food Sources: Pickles and canned vegetables and fruits.

-Intended Purpose: Preservative which does not contribute sodium to foods and added drying agent.
+Intended Purpose: Preservative that does not contribute sodium to foods and added drying agent.

 Safety Concern: Considered a salt, calcium chloride is generally harmless and toxic free.
-However, if you find you are sensitive to this compound, it may be best for you to avoid.
+However, if you find you are sensitive to this compound, it may be best for you to avoid it.

 Canthaxanthin: